Charter of AOHR-NE

 Article (17) Expenditure Mechanism

-10. In the event of the organization’s dissolution, any remaining funds shall be allocated to institutions that focus at least 90% on public interest activities.
+- In the event of the organization’s dissolution, any remaining funds shall be allocated to institutions that focus at least 90% on public interest activities, or that generally serve the same objectives.

 Chapter Six – Organization Headquarters